ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 All pull requests must be reviewed.
 The Arm Mbed CI bot determines the most suitable person to review the pull request and tags that person accordingly.

+Github dismissed reviewers status after any change to the pull request commit history (adding new commit, rebase).
+Simple changes like documentation edits or rebase on top of latest master should only require rereview by maintainers.
+Their approval is sufficient considering it was already approved by a team assigned as a reviewer.

 Time: 3 days for reviewers to leave feedback after the maintainers add the "needs: review" label.

 #### The CI (Continuous Integration) testing